 Assistance dogs are auxiliary aids and as such, they are considered to be integral to assisting disabled individuals in coping with various aspects of their day-to-day lives.

-- a dog which has been trained to guide a blind person
+- Trained to guide a blind person

-- a dog which has been trained to assist a deaf person
+- Trained to assist a deaf person

 This therefore means, that venues, such as, restaurants, cafes and pubs are required to make reasonable adjustments for disabled customers, including those with assistance dogs.